StimulusOnsethub/StimulusOnsetHub/Readme.md

 Here is a formatted version of this ReadMe:  [https://stimulusonsethub.github.io/StimulusOnsetHub/](https://stimulusonsethub.github.io/StimulusOnsetHub/)

+Here is a link to the Github page source:  [https://github.com/StimulusOnsethub/StimulusOnsetHub](https://github.com/StimulusOnsethub/StimulusOnsetHub)

 Here is a cheatsheet for how to write github markdown files:

 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet